Launch of the new 2025/2026 membership campaign

 A way to discover our Basque Country in a slow and fun way.
 Slowfood Bizi Ona shares this philosophy!!!

-The Herriko Ogia sector was born in the heart of the Basque Country in 2009 through consultation between two independent millers and a group of farmers from the Basque Country, around the reintroduction of bread wheat to the Basque Country.
-Millers express their desire to diversify their supplies, to expand their range with flour produced in a short circuit, anchored in the territory.
+The Herriko Ogia supply chain was born in the heart of the Basque Country in 2009 through collaboration between two independent millers and a group of Basque farmers, focused on reintroducing bread wheat to the region.
+The millers expressed their desire to diversify their supplies and expand their product range with flour produced locally and rooted in the region.

 At the same time, a group made up of around ten farmers, aware of the limit of water resources and the impoverishment of their land caused by corn monoculture, are seeking to diversify their crop rotation and ensure the sustainability of their farms.